zacnation/zacnation/README.md

 <p align="left">
   I have recently graduated from Le Wagon, a 9-week full-time intensive coding bootcamp teaching HTML, CSS, Bootstrap, Ruby, JavaScript ES6, SQL, git, GitHub, Heroku, and Ruby on Rails.
-During the bootcamp I designed, implemented, and shipped to production a clone of Airbnb and a Rails prototype of "Mind Mission", a mindfulness training game for 9 to 11-year-olds.
+During the bootcamp I designed, implemented, and shipped to production a clone of Airbnb and a Rails prototype of <a href="https://github.com/zacnation/Mind_Mission" target="_blank">Mind Mission</a>, a mindfulness training game for 9 to 11-year-olds.
 </p>

 <h3 align="left">Languages and Tools:</h3>